Saketh-git/hello-world/README.md

   6. Create dir 'group_vars' in /etc/ansible/ and give 'ansible_ssh_pass: ansible_become_pass: ansadmin: '
   Plugin : Publish Over SSH
   6. Configure Publish overssh in Managejenkins by giving ansibleserver ipaddress, username and password.

+ # project-3
+ Deployment to tomcat container using Docker
+  1. Install Docker with dockeradmin user and add it to docker group (a default group created while installing docker)
+  2. Configure Publish overssh in Managejenkins by giving dockeradmin ipaddress, username and password.
+  3. Configure the jenkins job, copy the webapp/target/webapp.war to project directory where Dockerfile also has to be created.
+  4. Dockerfile has base image as tomcat, copy instruction to copy the war file to tomcat container.
+  5. docker build . and docker run -p HP:CP creates image and container resp and can be accesed through tomact url.